 To give you an idea of how popular DeLonghi are as a coffee machine brand, they command an astonishing 33% share of the espresso coffee machine market!
 Not bad for a company that only actually incorporated in 1950, spending the first 48 years as a small unincorporated family business.

-The good news is that I have done all the hard work for you and picked out the ones that represent the perfect value for money when you compare the quality of coffee that the machine produces and the features that each machine comes with.
+The good news is that I have done all the hard work for you and picked out the ones that represent the best value for money when you compare the quality of coffee that the machine produces and the features that each machine comes with.

 There are around 76 different machines to choose from, at the time of writing, across various different brewing methods as follows: